Abrupt transitions in the optimization of diffusion with distributed resetting: Introduction

 A situation of particular interest in the present study and which has been little discussed previously, is the case of a MFPT having multiple minima at some finite rates, e.g., $0<r_2<r_1<\infty$, meaning that both a fast and a slow resetting strategy are locally optimal, while neither $r=0$ nor $r=\infty$ are advantageous.
 The mean search time of symmetric L\'evy flights of index $\mu$ under resetting exhibits such a behavior, with two local minima in the $(r,\mu)$ plane \cite{kusmierz2015optimal}.
 A more recent example is Brownian search under a time constraint and where each resetting event comes with a cost, such that the searcher seeks to minimize the total cost while maintaining a high probability of locating the target within the allotted time \cite{sunil2024minimizing}.
 In the context of quantum walks, mean detection times with multiple minima have been found in evolutions subject to periodic resetting \cite{yin2023restart,yin2024instability}.
 A fourth example is diffusion with two resetting points \cite{two_resetting_points}, a simple extension of the paradigmatic single-site resetting search problem of \cite{evans_diffusion_2011}.
 All these examples exhibit rich behaviors for the optimal strategy $r^*$, in particular discontinuous transitions between finite values.

-In this paper, we revisit the first passage properties of diffusive processes under resetting to randomly distributed positions and show that they naturally exhibit discontinuous transitions when the resetting distribution has a compact support, thus generalizing our previous finding on two resetting points \cite{two_resetting_points}.
-Resetting to multiple sites finds applications in many fields such as foraging ecology \cite{lambertucci2010size,lambertucci2013cliffs}, human mobility \cite{song2010limits}, internet search \cite{brin1998anatomy,ermann2015google}, target search along the DNA \cite{coppey2004kinetics}, and can be also implemented in optical tweezers experiments \cite{besga_optimal_2020}.
+In this paper, we revisit the first passage properties of diffusive processes under resetting to randomly distributed positions and show that they naturally exhibit discontinuous transitions when the resetting positions have a probability density function (PDF) with compact support, thus generalizing our previous finding on two resetting points \cite{two_resetting_points}.
+Resetting to multiple sites finds applications in many fields such as foraging ecology \cite{lambertucci2010size,lambertucci2013cliffs}, human mobility \cite{song2010limits}, internet search \cite{brin1998anatomy,ermann2015google}, intermittent target searches along the DNA \cite{coppey2004kinetics}, and can also be implemented in optical tweezers experiments \cite{besga_optimal_2020,faisant_optimal_2021}.
 A handful of works have examined the effects of stochastic resetting to a distribution of positions, since the initial work of Evans and Majumdar \cite{evans_diffusion_2011-1}.
 For example \cite{gonzalez_diffusive_2021} investigated the impact of resetting to multiple nodes on first passage times for random walks on networks.
 Depending on the number of resetting nodes, the mean first passage time may or may not be optimizable by a finite resetting probability.
 Ref. \cite{olsen_steady-state_2023} developed a method for calculating the moments of the steady-state distribution of a process with resetting, expressed in terms of averages computed from the resetting distribution.
-This approach is particularly useful when the full steady-state distribution is inaccessible.
 Distributed resetting was also studied from the point of view of information theory \cite{toledo2023first}.
 In \cite{mendez_first_passage}, the mean time to absorption was analyzed under different resetting scenarios where the optimal resetting rate varied smoothly.

+Most of the above theoretical studies have considered a resetting point PDF with infinite support, such that it is always possible for the searcher to reset arbitrarily close to the target (although with a small probability).
+However, in practical applications, the target may not be part of the possible resetting positions, which often are distributed on a finite support.
+For instance, optical tweezers create a trapping zone of finite range \cite{pesce2020optical}; animals like condors may use several specific roosts as resetting sites as they forage in a much wider environment \cite{lambertucci2010size,lambertucci2013cliffs}.
+Likewise, models of human mobility consider a few places (such as home and workplace) as fixed positions around which less predictable displacements occur \cite{song2010limits,gonzalez_diffusive_2021}.